spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/30-create-cluster-backup.md

 2. Navigate to the left **Main Menu** and select **Clusters**.

-3. Select the cluster you want to schedule a backup.
+3. Select a cluster you want to back up.
 Ensure the cluster status is *Healthy*.

 4. Navigate to the **Backups** tab and click on the **Create Backup** button.
-The screenshot below highlights a popup window that Palette will open after clicking the button.
-The popup contains the fields for initiating an on-demand backup. <br /><br />
+The screenshot below shows the popup window Palette opens to initiate an on-demand backup. <br /><br />

 	<br />